-- The goal for our program is to get them to perform technical blocks, strikes, kicks, and stances while applying power.
-Also, our goal is to get them to apply speed to motion without looking sloppy.
+- The goal for our program is to get them to follow verbal commands with no visual demonstration.
+Also, our goal is for them to remember rules and commands without being reminded.

-- The goal for our program is to help them persevere through challenges, especially when they initially feel like giving up.
-We will also help them face their fears.
+- The goal for our program is to help them follow directions and persevere through an activity even if they are initially emotional.

 They are typically very self-centered.
 Also, due to their limited vocabulary their common form of communication is mainly physical.

 - We expect them to mock each other, such as falling when their classmate falls.
 We also expect them to crash into things when they are excited.